aarextiaokhiao/AarOS/README.md

 * -r (Run in different mode.)

 # Changelog
+* 1.1.1 - Fixed/golfed examples.
+Added documentation.
+Fixed running in 1.0.
+Fixed 1.1 changelog.
 * 1.1 - Added 2 new flags including -h and -r.
 Replaced \' with \".
-Fixed 1.0.1.1 update log
+Added 1 example.
+Fixed 1.0.1.1 update log.
 * 1.0.1.1 - Added how to use flags.
 * 1.0.1 - Added @ command.
 Added 2 new flags including -d and -v and also, added examples.
 * 1.0 - Release.